 Macnas was founded in Galway in 1986 by Páraic Breathnach, Tom Conroy, Ollie Jennings and Pete Sammon.
-Since then, Macnas has established a reputation in Ireland and overseas for the energy and spectacle it brings to its unique performances.

-Rhymes from the Ancient Mariner
+Rhymes From The Ancient Mariner

-The lost days of Ollie Deasy
+The Lost Days of Ollie Deasy

 Awarded Best Irish Theatre Production, Dublin Theatre Festival 2000